What is a construction home loan?

-If you have enough equity in a loan on the block of land itself, or in other assets such as invest properties, then you could redraw the funds for your construction loan, whether progressively or all at once.
+Additionally, if you have enough equity in a loan on the block of land itself, or in other assets such as investment properties, then you may be able to borrow the funds for your construction, whether progressively or all at once.

 How to get a construction loan

 Getting approved for a construction loan is a different process to applying for a standard home loan on an existing home.